sren20/sren20/README.md

 ### Live long and prosper 🖖

+- 🔭 I’m currently working on becoming a Software Engineer from over a decade in Ad Ops.
+- 🌱 I’m currently learning HTML, CSS and JS
+- 💬 Ask me about achieving the perfect natural hair curls
+- ⚡ Fun fact: I lift things up and put them down 🏋🏽‍♀️.
+Current squat PR is 155lb.
+Working on bench and deadlifts next.

 <!--
 **sren20/sren20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.